Rodents In South Carolina Will Try To Make Their Way Inside For The Winter

 Who To Call When Rodents Invade

 For a small infestation of only a couple of rodents, store-bought traps baited with peanut butter might do the trick.
-Larger infestations, however, require the services of a professional pest control company.
-If you are up against a rodent infestation in your South Carolina home, the Experts here at The Original Bugman Pest Elimination, Inc, are here to help.
+Larger infestations, however, require the services of a commercial pest control company.
+If you are up against a rodent infestation in your South Carolina home, the Experts here at The Original Bugman Pest Elimination, Inc, of Columbia are here to help.
 Give us a call today to talk about your options for rodent removal and prevention.
 We are here to help!